 will be able to reflect on contemporary science and technology practices by discussing art and literature that engages with science and technology;

-will gain insights into social and cultural implications of science and technology by analyzing art works;
+will gain insights into social and cultural consequences of science and technology by analyzing art works;

-will broaden her/his perspective on the relationship between art, science and technology by working in interdisciplinary groups of students.
+will broaden his/her perspective on the relationship between art, science and technology by working in interdisciplinary groups of students.